martinjw/dbschemareader/README.md

 A simple, cross-database facade over .Net 2.0 DbProviderFactories to read database metadata.

 Any ADO provider can be read  (SqlServer, SqlServer CE 4, MySQL, SQLite, System.Data.OracleClient, ODP, Devart, PostgreSql, DB2...) into a single standard model.
+For .net Core, we support SqlServer, SqlServer CE 4, SQLite, PostgreSql, MySQL and Oracle (even if the database clients  are not yet available in .net Core, we are ready for them).

 https://github.com/martinjw/dbschemareader or https://dbschemareader.codeplex.com/